Pickens County, Chickasaw Nation: Geography

 Pickens County lay in the southwestern part of the Chickasaw Nation between the Washita and Red rivers.
 The Washita River formed its eastern/northern boundaries, and its western boundary was the western edge of the Chickasaw Nation, also known as the 98th Meridian.
 Pickens County was unusually large and sprawling.
 It included the present-day cities of Ardmore, Duncan, Madill, Marietta, and Sulphur, extending almost as far as Chickasha.

 Rush Creek, Wild Horse Creek, and Caddo Creek were the largest streams traversing the county.

 The county was defined by the Arbuckle Mountains, which formed a considerable barrier to movement and commerce in the center of the county.

 Pickens County's location on the western edge of the domains of the Five Civilized Tribes left it exposed in its early years to external threats.
 Depredations and threats from the Kiowa, Comanche and Apache Indians, whose reservations lay to the west, caused the U.S. Army to bolster frontier defenses.
 A site on the Washita River was chosen in 1850 as the location of Fort Arbuckle.
 After the construction of Fort Sill to the west in 1869, Fort Arbuckle ceased to be strategically significant and was abandoned by the Army in 1870.

 Despite its sprawl and size, a well-designed transportation network was never developed in the county, and trails linked the settlements.
 A stagecoach route ran east–west through the county, linking Fort Arbuckle with Fort Sill.
 Its western site was Rush Springs Stage Station.
 The Chisholm Trail ran through the western part of Pickens County, passing through the settlements of Fleetwood, Duncan Store (now Duncan), and Parr (southeast of present-day Rush Springs).
 It was first used by Indian hunting and raiding parties.
 After 1867, cattlemen driving livestock north adopted it, with their herds widening the trail.
 One railroad traversed the county: the Gulf, Colorado and Santa Fe Railroad, which passed north-to-south through Ardmore and Marietta.

 A singular point of geographic significance was established in Pickens County in 1870.
-General Land Office surveyors established Initial Point, or "point of beginning," at 34° 30' 24" N latitude and 97° 14' 49" W longitude.
+United States General Land Office surveyors established Initial Point, or "point of beginning," at 34° 30' 24" N latitude and 97° 14' 49" W longitude.
 From this point all land in Indian Territory and Oklahoma Territory, and later the State of Oklahoma except for its Panhandle, would be surveyed and described.
 The site was west of Davis, Indian Territory (now Davis, Oklahoma).
 It is considered one of the notable initial points in the United States.